Finding an organ

 Each time a donor heart becomes available, a computer filters the list of people waiting for transplant and eliminates those who are not good matches for the organ.
 The person highest on the list of potential matches is then considered for transplant.
 Placement at the top of the list isn’t always a guarantee that the patient and heart will be a good match.
 Sometimes, even though a patient’s need may be greatest, the size of the donor organ may not be a good fit or the organ may be located too far away geographically.

-Before being placed on the UNOS transplant list, your child will need a thorough evaluation, which includes extensive testing to help assess the urgency of the need for a transplant and to ensure that your child ultimately receives a donor heart that will be a good match.
+Before being placed on the United Network of Organ Sharing (UNOS) transplant list, your child will need a thorough evaluation, which includes extensive testing to help assess the urgency of the need for a transplant and to ensure that your child ultimately receives a donor heart that will be a good match.

 The tests will evaluate your child’s overall health; organ function, including the liver, heart, kidneys, and lungs; and nutritional status.
 In addition, the assessment will include a social and psychological evaluation of the child (if the child is old enough to participate) and the family.